 The complexity of our time requires both greater and wiser use of our capacities - a rich playing of the mental and emotional instrument we have been given.
 Social Artistry provides strategies that are effective in an interdependent world, developing effective leaders who can productively address interconnected world problems.
 This concentration in Social Artistry guides human development in its most primary form: The development of capacities, skills, and potentials that activate both individuals and groups in ways that enhance their societal choices and commitments, liberate their inventiveness, and raise levels of esteem and cooperation essential to carrying out individual and collective social goals.

-Practices, methods, ideas, and topics engaged within this concentration’s courses, by way of example, include: Narrative capability, peace-making, decentralized governance, politeia of creativity and healing, societal re-genesis.
+Practices, methods, ideas, and topics engaged within this concentration’s courses, by way of example, include: Narrative capability, peace-making, decentralized governance, politeia of creativity and healing, and societal re-genesis.

 "We’re living in a time where the reset button of history has been hit.
 Radical social, economic and environment changes are becoming the norm and creating a rapidly changing world that demand new patterns of thinking, being and doing for our own personal development, as well as for collective well being."